anokun7/counter-demo/README.md

-# counter-demo
+# counter-demo - Evolution of the docker build
 A very simple Go-Redis app to demo discovery of multiple services.
+If interested in a similar java / spring based app, please check out https://github.com/anokun7/docker-springframework.

 If you want to skip everything and just run this app and look at the results, follow the steps below:
 ```